Liberdus/validator-dashboard/README.md

 Using Web Dashboard:

-- Open a web browser and navigate to the web dashboard at `localhost:8080` or ServerIP:8080
+- Open a web browser and navigate to the web dashboard at `https://localhost:8080` or https://ServerIP:8080
 - Enter the password you set during the installation process.
-- Click the `Start Node` button in the top right white box.
+- Follow the instructions in the dashboard to start your validator.
-- Once the validator has started, connect your wallet.

 Using Command Line:

 - Open a terminal and navigate to the Liberdus home directory (`$HOME/.liberdus`).
 - Enter the validator container with `./shell`.
 - In the container, run `operator-cli start` to start the validator node.
+- Run `operator-cli -h` for list of commands.

 ### Add the network to wallet